[March 6th 2018]

-[Page 180 Heading] this poem is collected as a 'Chapter Heading' in Definitive Verse, in Songs from Books and elsewhere; it is not be confused with the poem with the same title which heads the story "In The Rukh" (Many Inventions 1893) nor with "An Only Son" ("Epitaphs of War" 1919).
+[Page 180 Heading] this eight-line poem is collected as a 'Chapter Heading' in Definitive Verse, in Songs from Books and elsewhere; it is not be confused with the poem with the same title which heads the story "In The Rukh" (Many Inventions 1893) nor with "An Only Son" ("Epitaphs of War" 1919).
 It draws on imagery from hunting and the English countryside, to comment on Dick’s blindness, and his alienation from his past. dule (lines 5 and 6) means 'woeful'.

 [Page 180 line 17] screwed drunk.